FunctionalGeneControl/multiCOGS/README.md

 * Several minor bug fixes

-Note that rROGS2 R package is still in progress, and currently the scripts should be are sourced directly into the analysis notebooks as in the example provided.
+Note that rROGS2 R package is still in progress, and currently all scripts should be sourced directly into the analysis notebooks.